Vitamin D Absorption In The Gut Is *Not* Guaranteed: 4 Tips To Help

 Considering their shared activities—such as providing support to the immune system, assisting in nutrient absorption (specifically calcium and phosphorus, in the case of vitamin D)—it's no surprise that vitamin D and the gut have been intrinsically linked in research over the last decade.*

-A 2016 study published in Frontiers indicates that vitamin D deficiency (which affects 29% of the U.S. adult population) is associated with gut bacteria disruption, such that sufficient levels of vitamin D may improve gut health (and vice versa).*
+A 2016 study published in Frontiers5 indicates that vitamin D deficiency (which affects 29% of the U.S. adult population6) is associated with gut bacteria disruption, such that sufficient levels of vitamin D may improve gut health (and vice versa).*

 4 ways to optimize vitamin D absorption.

-Elevate and diversity your gut microbiota with a high-quality probiotic.
+3. Elevate and diversify your gut microbiota with a high-quality probiotic.

 Regularly replenishing your gut microbiota with probiotic strains will help promote diverse functions (i.e., digestion, absorption, motility, regularity, etc.) of your gastrointestinal tract.* To get the most out of your probiotic, choose one that contains science-backed doses (i.e., typically billions) of organisms and targeted strains (like mbg's probiotic+).*